-The answer is similar to whether data analytics courses are math-heavy.
+The answer is similar to whether data analytics courses are maths-heavy.
 Data analysts are often good with numbers and they have a foundational knowledge of mathematics and statistics.
-But people have successfully attended data analytics courses and gotten certifications without in-depth mathematical knowledge.
+But people have successfully attended data analytics courses and gained certifications without in-depth mathematical knowledge.
 What is required is a passion for analysis and logic.
 Much of data analysis and using data analytics tools is about following a series of logical steps to collect, process, present and monitor data.

-Are AI/ML courses difficult?
+Are AI and ML courses difficult?

 Booking and sitting an artificial intelligence course or a machine learning course seem daunting.
 Related to this, we often get asked about the level of coding required when booking and sitting an AI or Machine Learning course. and how long it takes to learn them.

 So are AI and Machine Learning courses hard?
 For this, we need to set expectations and tell you that yes, it can be challenging.
 In fact, in 2021, according to SEMRush, 93% of automation technologists expressed that they do not feel sufficiently prepared for upcoming challenges in the world of smart machine technologies.
 This is also because as a field, AI and ML are very fast-paced.
 New problems and new solutions get developed and become mainstream in a couple of months.